-How to Be Persuasive in Video Interviews and Virtual Meetings was originally published on Vault.
+How to Be Persuasive in Video Interviews and Virtual Meetings was originally published on Firsthand.

 Andres Lares is a negotiation and influence expert.
 He’s the managing partner of Shapiro Negotiations Institute, which provides negotiation, influence, and sales training to top companies like Bank of America, Boeing, Bristol-Myers Squibb, ESPN, and Verizon.
 He’s also the co-author of Persuade: The 4-Step Process to Influence People and Decisions, which will be published this July.
 The book draws on decades of negotiation experience along with research in psychology, sociology, decision-making, body language, emotional intelligence, and economics.
 Recently, we spoke with Andres about his new book, and how it applies to video interviews and virtual meetings.
 Below is an excerpt of that conversation.

 Vault: Where did you study and work before joining Shapiro Negotiations Institute, and what led you to write Persuade?

 Andres: I studied economics in college, and my favorite classes focused on psychology and negotiation.
 Since then, I’ve read just about every book on persuasion, influencing, communication, and decision-making.
 I read more out of interest than practicality, but I guess it paid off.
 After getting my undergraduate degree in Canada, I briefly worked for a baseball agent, then went off to complete my masters in both sports administration and business administration.
 During that time, I did some management consulting and spent some time with the Philadelphia Eagles and working for a football agency, which was later bought by CAA.
 Then I landed at SNI, where I learned from Ron Shapiro, one of the top minds not just in sports but in all of business.
 I learned from him for a decade before taking over his business, and then eventually I wrote this book.
 It was something I’d been meaning to do for many years and thought there likely wasn’t a better time to do it than the pandemic.